 - 1.1 President.
 Appointment of the President is the prerogative and responsibility of the Board of Regents of the Texas State University System.
 Specific guidelines for the selection of a new President are found in Chapter IV of the Texas State University System Rules and Regulations. - 1.2 Vice President for Academic Affairs.
 The appointment of the Vice President for Academic Affairs is the prerogative and responsibility of the President, acting with the approval of the TSUS Board of Regents.
-A search committee, appointed by the President, may be utilized to provide input from students, faculty, Department Chairs, and Deans regarding the appointment - 1.3 Deans.
-The appointment of Instructional Deans and the Dean of Library Services is the prerogative and responsibility of the President.
+A search committee, appointed by the President, may be utilized to provide input from students, faculty, Department Chairs, and Deans regarding the appointment

+- 1.3 Deans.
+The appointment of the Dean of Academic and Technical Programs, Dean of Student Services, and the Dean of Library Services is the prerogative and responsibility of the President.
 Such appointments shall be included in the personnel actions approved by the TSUS Board of Regents in their public meetings.
 The President will normally solicit a recommendation from the Vice President for Academic Affairs.
-A search committee, appointed by the Vice President, may be utilized to provide input from the students, faculty members, and Department Chairs regarding the appointment.

-- 1.4 Department Chairs.
-Appointment of Department Chairs is the responsibility of the respective Division Dean after input from the faculty, consultation with the Vice President for Academic Affairs, and with the approval of the President.
+A search committee, appointed by the Vice President, may be utilized to provide input from the students, faculty members, and Department Chairs regarding the appointment. - 1.4 Department Chairs.
+Appointment of Department Chairs is the responsibility of the respective Dean of Academic and Technical Programs after input from the faculty, consultation with the Vice President for Academic Affairs, and with the approval of the President.
 The President will present these appointments to the TSUS Board of Regents for approval. - 1.5 Program Coordinators/Directors.
-Appointment of Program Coordinators/Directors is the responsibility of the respective Dean with input from the Department Chair, consultation with the Vice President for Academic Affairs, and with the approval of the President. - 2.
+Appointment of Program Coordinators/Directors is the responsibility of the Dean of Academic and Technical Programs with input from the Department Chair, consultation with the Vice President for Academic Affairs, and with the approval of the President. - 2.
 Faculty Appointment and Employment.
 The philosophy of Lamar State College Port Arthur is to maintain a learned faculty who, by precept and example, will instruct and inspire their students and reflect credit upon the institution.
 Scholarship, creative activity, research, and public service are encouraged, but Lamar State College Port Arthur reaffirms that the primary goal of each faculty member shall be to attain a greater proficiency in teaching - 2.1 All appointments to the faculty of Lamar State College Port Arthur are subject to the approval of the TSUS Board of Regents.
 The President shall recommend to the Board the employment or re-employment of faculty members to be awarded term or annual appointments. - 2.2 The President is designated by the TSUS Board of Regents to both offer employment and accept resignation of faculty and staff.
 Authority is vested in the President to designate ranks, titles, and salaries of those appointed members of the faculty.